alwaysdata/documentation/src/content/en/docs/domains/dns-management/use-external-mx/index.md

 ---
-title: Using an External MX E-mail Servers
+title: Using an External MX Email Servers
 eleventyNavigation:
   key: Using External MX
   parent: DNS Management
   order: 5
 ---

 To use a message server belonging to another provider, change the [MX records](https://en.wikipedia.org/wiki/MX_record).
-These determine the server used to receive e-mail.
+These determine the server used to receive email.

 1. Go to **Domains > Details of [example.org] - 🔎 > DNS records** ;
     ![](images/admin-panel_dns-record-list.png)